GoogleCloudPlatform/python-docs-samples/cloud-sql/sql-server/sqlalchemy/README.md

 First, update `app.yaml` with the correct values to pass the environment variables and instance name into the runtime.

+Then, make sure that the service account `service-{PROJECT_NUMBER}>@gae-api-prod.google.com.iam.gserviceaccount.com` has the IAM role `Cloud SQL Client`.

 Next, the following command will deploy the application to your Google Cloud project:
 ```bash
 gcloud beta app deploy